better-reads/Back-End/README.md

 ## TDD:

-## Link to live project: https://better-reads.netlify.com/
+## Link to live project: https://better-reads.netlify.com/ (The data science team has taken down their Flask server, so the recommendation system no longer operates.)

 ## API Endpoint documentation and instruction: https://documenter.getpostman.com/view/8283723/SVYkx1vA?version=latest